skripteria/wn-snowflake-plugin/README.md

 - The web interested end user who has a vision of how things should look like and trying hard to make it happen somehow.
 Hes is not afraid of playing around with customisation, a typical Wordpress customer.
 - The non-technical user who occasionally has to do some content editing because the job or business demands so.

-The first 3 customer types are regularly taken into consideration when talking about how a CMS should look like, the last user type is often been ignored.
+The first 3 customer types are regularly taken into consideration when talking about how a CMS should look like, the last user type is often been forgotten.

 However, when you develop a site for a paying customer the last customer type is the one that you will end up with.

-The consequence is that you need to make content management bullet proof and hide everything but the very specific pieces of content that need be managed.
+The consequence is that you need to make content management bullet proof and hide everything but the very specific pieces of content that need to be managed.

-Snowflake tries to take care of these requirements while keeping flexibility, devlopment speed and UI benefits of Winter CMS.
+Snowflake takes care of this by automizing the power the Winter CMS backend framework.

 ## Using Snowflake